mangez84/adorepasta/README.md

 - The image for the spaghetti bolognese recipe was obtained from [RitaE on Pixabay](https://pixabay.com/photos/spaghetti-noodles-bolognese-1987454/).
 - The image for the spaghetti carbonara recipe was obtained from [Hans Braxmeier on Pixabay](https://pixabay.com/photos/spaghetti-spaghetti-carbonara-7113/).
-- The image for the spaghetti with shrimps recipe was obtained from [RitaE on Pixabay](https://pixabay.com/photos/pasta-italian-cuisine-dish-3547078/).
+- The image for the garlic shrimp pasta recipe was obtained from [RitaE on Pixabay](https://pixabay.com/photos/pasta-italian-cuisine-dish-3547078/).
-- The image for the farfalle with pesto recipe was obtained from [Pexels on Pixabay](https://pixabay.com/photos/pasta-pesto-farfalle-pesto-pasta-1854245/).
+- The image for the pesto pasta recipe was obtained from [Pexels on Pixabay](https://pixabay.com/photos/pasta-pesto-farfalle-pesto-pasta-1854245/).
-- The image for the spaghetti with tomato sauce recipe was obtained from [RitaE on Pixabay](https://pixabay.com/photos/spaghetti-tomatoes-tomato-sauce-1392266/).
+- The image for the tomato spaghetti recipe was obtained from [RitaE on Pixabay](https://pixabay.com/photos/spaghetti-tomatoes-tomato-sauce-1392266/).
-- The image for the lasagna recipe was obtained from [RitaE on Pixabay](https://pixabay.com/photos/lasagna-cheese-tomatoes-noodles-1900529/).
+- The image for the lasagne recipe was obtained from [RitaE on Pixabay](https://pixabay.com/photos/lasagna-cheese-tomatoes-noodles-1900529/).

 ### Acknowledgements